Mya-Miller/MachineLearningProject/README.md

   9.1.
 Cite the references you mentioned in your project proposal, including the links to external resources and datasets.

   9.2.
 Encourage team members to explore additional resources to gain a deeper understanding of the classification algorithms and techniques used in the project.

-  Remember to collaborate effectively as a team, communicate regularly, and keep track of your progress to ensure the successful completion of this project.
-Additionally, be prepared to adapt your approach based on the specific insights you gain during the project.